 It’s fair to say that the dry bulk market has caught everybody by surprise in quarter one.
 For the last 10 years, quarter one freight rates have always been a disappointment with the advent of Chinese New Year and seasonal lows for different cargo groups.
+So what is the dry cargo freight rates mystery?

 In 2021 things were different.
 While most people were expecting rates to fall at the end of January, they maintained strength.
 The Baltic Index started the year at approximately 1583 and finished at the end of March at 2083.
 With an apparent 25% rise, you’d expect that there would be stronger cargo volumes travelling in dry bulk vessels.
 However, the data is not reflecting this.
 Dry Cargo Tonne mile demand went down.
 Many analysts are trying to find the cause behind this disconnect.
 We’ve heard many theories, but nobody seems to be sure.